Cevantime/godot_tabs/README.md

  - Creation of tabs of scenes in the bottom panel
  - Drag and drop scenes from file system to make shortcuts in tabs
  - Generate or refresh thumbnails in one click
- - Edit your shortcuts (you can give name custom names)
+ - Edit your shortcuts (you can give them custom names)
  - Supports refactoring : shortcuts are still valid when scenes are moved in the filesystem

 Warning and recommendations
 ---------------------------

  - This project is in his very first iterations and may contain bugs and quirks.
 Please open an issue if you encounter any problem or want to make proposals.
- - Data are stored in a `addons/godot_tabs/data.json file that is created and updated on the fly.
+ - Data are stored in a `addons/godot_tabs/data.json` file that is created and updated on the fly.
 If you work with a team and don't want to share your tabs, just gitignore it.